nimruka/text_based_rpg/README.md

 - Developing the Text base game using HTML, CSS and Python (Flask).
 - Testing the code and finalizing

+## Additional Feature

+# Bash Utility: RPG Stat Manager
+To demonstrate CLI scripting knowledge, I created a Bash tool (rpg_stats.sh) that allows saving and loading character stats to a file.
+This simulates external developer tools that might support a text-based RPG engine like Twine.

+The script allows input of:

+Player Name

+Health

+Strength

+Intelligence

+Dexterity

+This showcases integration of shell scripting with storytelling/game logic.

 **For the development development diary checkout "Changelog.md"**